Cancer of the vagina

 Care after your treatment

-A member of your specialist team will be able to give you information on how often you will need check-ups after your treatment.
+A member of your specialist team will be able to tell you how often you will need check-ups after your treatment.

 You will usually be seen every few months for the first few years.
-And at each visit a doctor or nurse will check if you have any worries or problems .
+At each visit a doctor or nurse will check if you have any worries or problems.

 It can also help to get support from family, friends or a support organisation if you get anxious between appointments.